Skip to main content

 Martyrs

 Martyrs opened in May 2014, and was created by Bill Viola and his collaborator and partner Kira Perov.
 The soundless work shows four individuals across four colour vertical plasma screens being martyred by the classical elements – earth, air, fire and water.
 As the seven-minute piece unfolds, each martyr begins undisturbed, until the elements lash down with increasing ferocity.
 Rather than fighting their fate, they remain stoic through their suffering.
-Viola and Perov required performers with considerable physical strength, recruiting two aerialists for the air and water segments, both of whom had worked with Cirque Du Soliel.
+Viola and Perov required performers with considerable physical strength, recruiting two aerialists for the air and water segments, both of whom had worked with Cirque Du Soleil.

-In an analysis of the piece, The Reverend Canon Mark Oakley, a former canon of the Cathedral, has explained how the piece allows visitors to the Cathedral to “encounter universal spiritual questions of life and death”.
+In an analysis of the piece, The Reverend Canon Mark Oakley, a former Canon of the Cathedral, has explained how the piece allows visitors to the Cathedral to “encounter universal spiritual questions of life and death”.
 He says:

 “Today martyrdom is often spoken of in terms of what people kill themselves for and others with them.
 It is more authentically a word that focuses on what a human being might be willing to die for – faith, conscience, justice, love of others.
 This work deepens our perceptions by slowing them down.
 We see the courage and resilience of the human in the face of all that would destroy what is true and good.
 We each have been given the gift of being.
 The gift we have to offer in return is who we become and how our lives, and deaths, might transform the world.”